 The pros and cons of depilatory creams

 “Hair removal creams are easily accessible, relatively inexpensive, and, as long as you don’t have sensitive skin, totally painless,” says Dr. Vergara-Wijangco.
 “This type of cream is also pretty simple to use: just spread it on, wait a few minutes, and wash it away.”

-“The downside to creams is they pose a potential risk of skin sensitivity, which can lead to redness, irritation, and burns,” Dr. Vergara-Wijangco notes.
+“The downside to creams is they pose a potential risk of skin sensitivity, which can lead to redness, irritation, and burns,” Dr. Vergara-Wijangco explains.
 “In order to ensure your skin won’t have a negative reaction to the hair removal cream, you’ll want to perform a patch test prior to application.”

-How does shaving work—and how long does it last?
+How does shaving work and how long does it last?

-“Depending on your genetics, this hair regrowth may occur very quickly,” she says.
+“Depending on your genetics, this hair regrowth may occur very quickly,” she as.
 For some, that might mean noticing prickly patches the same day, or the next day.
 But others can get away with not shaving for a few days before they start seeing regrowth.

 The pros and cons of shaving

 “Shaving is the most popular hair removal method, and for good reason,” says Dr. Vergara-Wijangco of this quick option.
 “Shaving is cheap, easy, and, unless you cut yourself, painless.
 Since all you need is a razor and some shaving cream, it’s easy to see why those who are time-crunched would opt for this method of hair removal."

 However, shaving can leave your skin feeling dry and prickly—even by the end of the day.
 "Although it’s a myth that shaving makes hair grow back thicker, the blunt angle by which the hair is cut during shaving will make it appear thicker," Dr. Vergara-Wijangco tells us.